Self Service Automation And Its Benefits in Customer Support

 In summary, using Generative AI for self-service can automate up to 60% of customer-initiated tasks, inquiries, or support tickets.
 The responses are human-like, fast, and accurate.
 This improves CSAT and also saves time and money for an organization.
-With rapid advancements in Generative AI, self-service automation is poised to transform support automation.
+With rapid advancements in Generative AI, self-service automation tools are poised to transform support automation.
 IrisAgent is at the forefront, having tailored Generative AI for the support use case.
 IrisAgent AI-driven Support automation - with automated tagging, answers, and workflows along with IrisGPT can help organizations initiate their AI journey for Customer Support.

-Customer self-service: Frequently Asked Questions
+Customer self-service automation: Frequently Asked Questions

 What is self-service automation?

-Self-service -wherein an end user can accomplish tasks or access information without direct assistance from a customer service representative has been a popular choice for customer service and support for quite some time.
+Self-service automation - wherein an end user can accomplish tasks or access information without direct assistance from a customer service representative has been a popular choice for customer service and support for quite some time.
 A typical use case for this is chatbots, email assistance, and automated conversational IVRs.
 These have been used for technical support, e-commerce, online banking, hospitality, telecommunications, and more.
 While this has been a popular choice for quite some time, the technology was primarily based on keyword matching.

 What are some best practices in self-service automation?

-In customer support, effective self-service automation hinges on several critical practices.
+In customer support, effective self-service automation hinges on several best practices.
 Designing an easily navigable interface is paramount, ensuring users can effortlessly access the information they seek.
 Tailoring the experience through personalized recommendations and solutions adds an extra layer of value, enhancing user engagement.
 Robust error management mechanisms should be in place to tackle any hiccups users might encounter during their self-service journey.
 Finally, establishing a continuous feedback loop enables the system to evolve and improve, aligned with user needs and expectations.